prosperevergreen/todo-app/server/README.md

 ## GET ALL USERS (Only for admin or root user)

-To **get** an array of all the users, the client should make a `GET` request to http://localhost:5000/api/user/ with the authorisation header containing the **token** generated during login/register of the user in the format `Bearer token`.
+To **get** an array of all the users, the client should make a `GET` request to http://localhost:5000/api/user/ with the authorization header containing the **token** generated during login/register of the user in the format `Bearer token`.

 ### EXAMPLE REQUEST

 METHOD: `GET`
 ENDPOINT: `http://localhost:5000/api/user`
-REQUEST-HEADER: `"Authorisation" : "Bearer token"`
+REQUEST-HEADER: `"Authorization" : "Bearer token"`

 ### EXAMPLE RESPONSE